You might know that canines never should eat chocolate (more on that below); however, what about cats? Can cats eat chocolate?

 Should cats eat chocolate?
 Here is the answer: no, pets never should be offered this yummy treat.
 The chocolate cats eat is extremely dangerous for felines, and even more so than in canines.
 The majority of cats will not look for chocolate like canines, but if it’s given to them, they may be curious enough to eat it.
 Occasionally adults or small children who aren’t aware of chocolate’s dangerous effects will try to give chocolate to felines as a cat treat.
 It may poison your kitty, or cause toxicity.
 If your pet has eaten chocolate, she ought to be taken to a vet immediately.

 Do Cats Eat Chocolate: Why Is It So Bad for Felines?

-Can A Cat Eat Chocolate: Why Are Those Ingredients So Harmful for Pets?
+Can A Cat Eat Chocolate: Why Are Those Ingredients So Harmful to Pets?